 - 13.4.
-The roles of Chief Executive and Chair of the Board should not be exercised by the same individual. - 13.5.
 The Board invites director nominations from security holders on an annual basis.
-The continued tenure of each individual director is subject to re-election from time to time, in accordance with the constitution. - 13.6.
-After receiving and considering the recommendation of the Remuneration and Nominations Committee, the full Board considers nominations and new appointments to ensure that the Board is comprised of individuals who are able to discharge the responsibilities of directors in accordance with the law and high corporate governance standards. - 13.7.
-In order to identify any gaps in the collective skills of the Board, the Board should, with the assistance and advice of the Remuneration and Nominations Committee, establish a skills matrix setting out the mix of skills and diversity the Board has or is looking to achieve. - 13.8.
-Each Director is appointed by a formal letter of appointment setting out the terms and conditions of his / her appointment to ensure that each Director clearly understands the Company's expectations on him or her. - 13.9.
+The continued tenure of each individual director is subject to re-election from time to time, in accordance with the constitution. - 13.5.
+After receiving and considering the recommendation of the Remuneration and Nominations Committee, the full Board considers nominations and new appointments to ensure that the Board is comprised of individuals who are able to discharge the responsibilities of directors in accordance with the law and high corporate governance standards. - 13.6.
+In order to identify any gaps in the collective skills of the Board, the Board should, with the assistance and advice of the Remuneration and Nominations Committee, establish a skills matrix setting out the mix of skills and diversity the Board has or is looking to achieve. - 13.7.
+Each Director is appointed by a formal letter of appointment setting out the terms and conditions of his / her appointment to ensure that each Director clearly understands the Company's expectations on him or her. - 13.8.
 The continued tenure of each individual Director is subject to re-election from time to time, in accordance with the Company's Constitution.